LRZ-BADW/AITS-containers/3-HPC-AI/README.md

 ## Question

-In the question, we provide Dockerfile.
-You need to
+In the question, we provide a Dockerfile that will run whisper.cpp in a Docker container.
+You need to:

-1. Build the dockerfile
+1. Build the Docker image from the Dockerfile
-1. Concert to enroot
+1. Convert the image to enroot
 1. Create an enroot container
-1. Start it
+1. Start the enroot container
 1. You can convert speech to text

 ## Solution